cf-toolsuite/cf-butler/README.md

 Or you may wish to `cf bind-service` to a database service instance.
 In this case you must abide by a naming convention.
 The name of your service instance must be `cf-butler-backend`.

-[DDL](https://en.wikipedia.org/wiki/Data_definition_language) scripts for each supported database are managed underneath [src/main/resources/db](src/main/resources/db).
+[DDL](https://en.wikipedia.org/wiki/Data_definition_language) scripts for each supported database provider are managed underneath [src/main/resources/db](src/main/resources/db).
 Supported databases are: [h2](src/main/resources/db/h2/schema.ddl), [mysql](src/main/resources/db/mysql/schema.ddl) and [postgresql](src/main/resources/db/postgresql/schema.ddl).

-> A sample [script](scripts/deploy.postgres.sh) and [secrets](samples/secrets.pws.with-postgres.json) for deploying `cf-butler` to VMware Tanzu Web Services with an [ElephantSQL](https://www.elephantsql.com) backend exists for your perusal.
-If you're rather interested in MySQL as a backend, take a look at this version of [secrets](samples/secrets.pws.with-mysql.json) and the accompanying [script](scripts/deploy.mysql.sh).
+> Review the sample scripts for deploying [postgres](scripts/deploy.postgres.sh) and [mysql](scripts/deploy.mysql.sh).
+And consult the corresponding secrets samples for [postgres](samples/secrets.pws.with-postgres.json) and [mysql](samples/secrets.pws.with-mysql.json) when you intend to transact an externally hosted database.

 ### Managing policies